 So if this scenario sounds like you, or if you have found yourself in the painful clutches of the dreaded chafe, make sure to add IRONMAN by Bexters Anti Chafe to your training and racing regime!
 Available exclusively at Chemist Warehouse or Online.
 Also, read about us in the 25.7 July Issue of the Aus Tri Magazine.

-For more information visit us here.
+For more information visit our chafing prevention page.